-Net cash provided by financing activities during the year ended December 31, 2020 of \$52.9 million, was primarily attributable to our IPO, net of issuance costs.
+Net cash provided by financing activities during the year ended December 31, 2021 of 33.3 million was primarily attributable to our issuance of shares and warrants, net of issuance costs.

-Net cash provided by financing activities during the year ended December 31, 2019 of \$7.1 million, primarily consisted of proceeds generated from the sale of shares of Series B convertible preferred stock, net of issuance costs.
+Net cash provided by financing activities during the year ended December 31, 2020 of \$52.9 million was primarily attributable to our IPO, net of issuance costs.

-Funding Requirements
+Funding Requirements and Going Concern

-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development for, initiate later-stage clinical trials for, and seek marketing approval for, our product candidates.
+We expect our expenses to continue to be significant in connection with our ongoing activities, particularly as we continue the research and development for, initiate later-stage clinical trials for, and seek marketing approval for, our product candidates.
 In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 Furthermore, we incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.
-As of December 31, 2020, we had cash and cash equivalents and short-term restricted bank deposits of \$42.4 million.
-We believe that our cash and cash equivalents as of December 31, 2020, together with the proceeds from the Private Placement, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
-We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Our future capital requirements will depend on many factors, including: